-Soviet nuclear missile base in Plokštinė offers a rare opportunity to enter the shafts where Cold War nuclear missles used to stand ready to be launched any minute.
+Soviet nuclear missile base in Plokštinė (part of Samogitian National Park) offers a rare opportunity to enter the shafts where Cold War nuclear missles used to stand ready to be launched any minute.

 Fortunately the Soviet Union collapsed and the Plokštinė bunkers remained devoid of weapons of mass destruction and soldiers.
 In fact, these installations were abandoned much earlier because the Western intelligence learned about their existance.

 Less fortunately the post-abandonment neglect meant that thieves broke into the bunkers to steal metal.
-As a result of their actions the second missile shaft (not visited by tours) no longer has any metal left inside and is flooded by water.
+As a result of their actions the other 3 missile shafts are damaged or flooded.
 However the young Lithuanian state was quick to understand the importance of Plokštinė missile base and much of it was saved for future generations.

 It is the easiest to reach the site by car.

 Samogitian National Park surrounds the Plokštinė base.
 It has numerous lakes.
 Central village is Plateliai (pop.
 1000) where there are restaurants, bike rental and accommodation opportunities as well as a lake.
 It has an Užgavėnės museum dedicated to the Carnival-like Lithuanian Christian holiday which has its most fervent traditions in Samogitia.
 Plateliai and other National Park villages are known for old wooden churches with the one in Beržoras most famous.